 Speaker Slide Presentations

 With some notable exceptions, most people spend far more time indoors than outdoors.
 Thus, the quality of indoor air is an important public health concern.
 Considerable effort has gone into measuring and monitoring the quality of outdoor air and its health effects.
 But we often know far less about indoor air contaminants and their health effects.
-This call, which took take place on February 14, 2012 featured experts whose research focuses on indoor concerns internationally and in the US:
+This call featured experts whose research focuses on indoor concerns internationally and in the US:

-Ted Schettler, MD, MPH, CHE Science Director, and Science Director of the Science and Environmental Health Network; Coordinator of CHE's Science Working Group will provide a brief science update for this call.
+Ted Schettler, MD, MPH, CHE Science Director, and Science Director of the Science and Environmental Health Network; Coordinator of CHE's Science Working Group provided a brief science update for this call.

 Elise Miller, CHE's director, moderated.